biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

         SAMEA2569438    1755    170498  196     1755    133     5827    0       0.034389        2437223
         ...

-We can display the reads that are duplicates using samtools view in combination with the bitwise FLAG value in the second column that retrieves the PCR duplicates
+Finally, we print the reads that are duplicates using `samtools view` in combination with the bitwise FLAG value in the second column that selects the PCR duplicates:

          m_jan2020@mjan2020VirtualBox:~$ samtools view -f 1024 SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam |less

 ### **Viewing the aligned reads using IGV**
-The Integrative Genomics Viewer [IGV](http://software.broadinstitute.org/software/igv/) is a useful interactive tool that can be used to explore visually your genomic data.
-We are going to use it here to display the alignments we have generated.
-In this example we will fetch the alignments for a specific region in chromosome 10.
+The Integrative Genomics Viewer ([IGV](http://software.broadinstitute.org/software/igv/)) is a useful interactive tool to explore visually the genomic data resulting from your analysis.
+We are going to use it in this section of the course to display the alignments we have generated.
+In this example, we will fetch the alignments for a specific region in chromosome 10.

-### Extracting a certain genomic sub-region for IGV
+### Selecting the alignments for a specific genomic sub-region

-First, you need to move to the directory where we will extract a sub-region from the `SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam` file that was generated in the previous section:
+First, move to the directory we will use to extract a sub-region from the file generated in the previous section (`SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam`):

         m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/alignment/aln_visualization